gprasanth/mentalmodels/slides.md

 <!--
 When it comes to debugging

-- Maintaining context to be extremely important
+- Maintaining context
-  - Keeping track of the problem, and your understanding of it, and there is no better way to do it than writing it all down,
+  - Keeping track of the problem definition, your observations and understanding of it is extremely important to solving the problem
+  - And there is no better way to do it than writing it all down,
   - Especially since it gets difficult to manage all the complexity in the mind
   - Because you're not only asserting the problem exists, but also, most of the times,
   - Just by defining the problem clearly helps alot with finding the solution or understand the direction to pursue